Cassadine family: Cassadine Industries

-Owned by The Cassadines.
+Owned by the Cassadines.
 Cassadine Industries is a large international conglomerate, which was founded by the Cassadine family in the late 1970s as a front to cover for their dirty dealings.
 But the business took off, being controlled by Mikkos Cassadine, Stavros Cassadine, Helena Cassadine, Stefan Cassadine and Nikolas Cassadine amongst others.
 In December 2005, a single Cassandine Industries account was estimated to be worth $15 million at the time.
 As of May 2009, Cassadine Industries was estimated to be worth over 20 billion dollars.
 Reportedly in 2015, Helena Cassadine and Victor Cassadine had liquidated most of Cassadine Industries in order to finance their personal "projects".
 In 2015, Nikolas Cassadine obtained control of ELQ in order to save his family empire.
 In 2016, following Nikolas Cassadine's death, it was revealed that Valentin Cassadine is the sole heir to the Cassadine empire.
 In 2020, this was reversed through a secret codicil to Mikkos' will that revealed Valentin is Helena's son and not a Cassadine at all.
 Thus, Nikolas was reinstated as sole heir.
+In October 2021, Victor Cassadine was not only revealed to be alive, but also Valentin's father.

+On September 15, 2023, at the Invader, Alexis Davis and Spencer Cassadine go over the legal codicil for CI.
+The Cassadine estate is about to be handed over to him as it's been six months since his father split, but he has no idea how to translate the legal jargon in the document he was sent.
+Alexis is happy to look over the document, noting it's very complicated, and she'll need time to get back to him.
+Spencer is grateful to her, and for having family helping him with this.